Christina Bauer

 Christina Bauer (born January 1, 1988) is a French volleyball player.
-She represented the France national team at the 2007 Women’s European Volleyball Championship.
+She represented the France national team at the 2007 Women’s European Volleyball Championship, and 2024 Summer Olympics.

 She was born in Bergen, Norway during a Christmas holiday to a French father, Jean-Luc Bauer, a professional volleyball player, and a Norwegian mother, Tone Bauer, a handball player who played several years in France.
 She also has a younger sister who played professionally for Le Cannet Volleyball Anne-Sophie Bauer.
 She speaks French, Norwegian, English and is learning Italian after being called to play for Yamamay Busto Arsizio.

-She currently plays for Italian professional volleyball team Nordmeccanica Piacenza.
+She currently plays for American professional volleyball team LOVB Houston.